 How much renters insurance do you need?

-Allstate estimates the average value of a renter's belongings at about $30,000, based on a standard two-room apartment.
-That's a good starting point, but to avoid buying too much or too little insurance, it's best to calculate how much it would cost to replace your specific possessions.
+A good rule of thumb is to buy enough insurance to replace all of your possessions in a worst-case scenario, like a devastating fire.
+Allstate estimates the average value of a renter’s belongings at about $30,000, based on a standard two-room apartment.
+That’s a good starting point, but to avoid buying too much or too little insurance, it’s best to calculate how much you’ll need to replace your specific possessions.

 You can do that by:

 - Making a home inventory, which is a log of what you own and the estimated cost to replace each item.